Ndiaye01/check_kippo_honeypot.py/README.md

 # check_kippo_honeypot.py
 check_kippo_honeypot.py is an Icinga custom plugin to monitor a Kippo honeypot .It performs at each check:

--Detection of a new attack with relevant information as used password/username combination during the session, the fail or the success , the ssh client version, the location of the attack, the ISP and the type of the ISP (residential/business/education)
+- Detection of a new attack with relevant information as used password/username combination during the session, the fail or the success , the ssh client version, the location of the attack, the ISP and the type of the ISP (residential/business/education)
 - If no new attack:The total number of attacks, the connections per ip, and the success ratio ,List of top 30 attackers, top 10 passwords, top 10 usernames, top 10 commands ,top 10 ssh clients
--graphing of attacks
+- graphing of attacks
--mapping of attacks
+- mapping of attacks

 check_kippo_honeypot presents 2 statutes to Icinga2 :
 OK : if no new attack has occured